Xe/site/blog/rust-crates-go-stdlib-2020-09-27.markdown

 In Rust, we have the [`log`](https://docs.rs/log/) crate which is a very simple interface.
-It uses the `error!`, `warn!`, `info!`, `debug!` and `trace!` macros which correlate to the highest and lowest levers.
+It uses the `error!`, `warn!`, `info!`, `debug!` and `trace!` macros which correlate to the highest and lowest levels.
 If you want to use `log` in a Rust crate, you can add it to your `Cargo.toml` file like this:

 ```toml